StefanSchutte/STESCH302_FTO2308_GroupA2_Stefan-Schutte_-_DWA_FInal_Capstone_Project_Podcast/Podcast-App/README.md

 ✅ User can see the show and season of any episode in their favourites list

- Episodes related by season/show are grouped in favourites// reduce
+✅ Episodes related by season/show are grouped in favourites

 ✅ User is able to remove episodes from their favourites